joon-e/OSEM/README.md

 ### Usage

-Donwload or clone all files to your hard drive, then consult the [Wiki](https://github.com/joon-e/OSEM/wiki) for detailed instructions.
+Download or clone all files to your hard drive, then consult the [Wiki](https://github.com/joon-e/OSEM/wiki) for detailed instructions.

 ### Citation